1871fotc/fotc/docs/index.md

 - monthly **[guided heritage tours](guided-tours.md)** <!-- and **[self‑guided walks](walks/)** -->
 - **[Friends of Toowong Cemetery](about/)** - what we do, what we've done, and how to join in

-The cemetery is maintained by the [Brisbane City Council](https://www.brisbane.qld.gov.au/community-and-safety/community-support/cemeteries/toowong-cemetery).
+The cemetery is maintained by the **[Brisbane City Council](https://www.brisbane.qld.gov.au/community-and-safety/community-support/cemeteries/toowong-cemetery)**.

 ## Visit Toowong Cemetery